jenkins-infra/jenkins.io/content/blog/2014/2014-08-28-workflow-plugin-code-walk-through.md

 ---
-layout: post
+:layout: post
-title: Workflow plugin code walk-through
+:title: Workflow plugin code walk-through
-nodeid: 504
+:nodeid: 504
-created: 1409243908
+:created: 1409243908
-tags:
+:tags:
 - development
 - meetup
 - plugins
 - screencast
 - tutorial
+:author: kohsuke
 ---
 Jesse and I will walk through the source code of [the workflow plugin](https://github.com/jenkinsci/workflow-plugin), highlights key abstractions and extension points, and discuss how they are put together.